anirudhkaushik2003/anirudhkaushik2003.github.io/_projects/1_project.md

     Begin the game with a new and unique world each time.
 </div>

+## Comic Strip
-Comic Strip explaining the conceptualizion of the game.
+A Comic Strip explaining the conceptualizion of the game.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/red_part1.jpg" title="Comic 1" class="img-fluid rounded z-depth-1" %}